-Introduction and Background: The Nebraska Department of Natural Resources, working in conjunction Natural Resources Districts and a variety water users and water related interests throughout the Platte River Basin, have been conducting focused water planning efforts throughout the Basin since 2004.
-These water planning efforts consists of Basin-Wide Plans, Integrated Management Plans (plans developed for an individual NRD), and drought plans along with work in conjunction with Nebraska’s interstate compacts, decrees, and agreements.
+Introduction and Background: The Nebraska Department of Natural Resources, working in conjunction with Natural Resources Districts and a variety water users and water-related interests throughout the Platte River Basin, has been conducting focused water-planning efforts throughout the Basin since 2004.
+These water planning efforts consist of Basin-Wide Plans, Integrated Management Plans (plans developed for an individual NRD), and drought plans, along with work in conjunction with Nebraska’s interstate compacts, decrees, and agreements.
 Particular attention is often given to the interstate components during water planning efforts to ensure that Nebraska fulfills its obligations and that our state’s water users receive the full benefits of Nebraska’s water entitlements.
-One area of focus is to ensure Nebraska’s full entitlements under the South Platte Compact are realized and protected for the future of all Nebraskan’s.
+One area of focus is to ensure Nebraska’s full entitlements under the South Platte Compact are realized and protected for the future of all Nebraskans.

 In adopting LB1015, the Legislature found that it is essential to the economic prosperity, health, and welfare of the people of the State of Nebraska, and to the environmental health of the entire Platte River Basin, to protect Nebraska's full entitlement to the flows of the South Platte River as provided for in the South Platte River Compact.
 The Legislature authorized the Department to develop, construct, manage, and operate the Perkins County Canal Project (project as named in South Platte Compact) and has provided preliminary funding ($53.5M) to continue advancing these efforts.

-The Department is moving forward with these activities and this webpage will be a resource for information related to project activities that will continue to be updated.
+The Department is moving forward with these activities.
+This webpage will be a resource for information related to project activities and will be updated as needed.

 Timeline - Timeline of Recent Events Related to the South Platte Compact